mastermind129/mastermind129/README.md

-- 👋 Hi, I’m... @Jesun Ahmed/Arya Ayman
+- 👋 Hi, I’m... @Jesun Ahmed
-- 😵 I'm a student Of Developing...
+- 😇 I'm a student Of Developing...
 - 👀 I’m interested in ...
 Python & Bash
 - 🌱 I’m currently learning ...
 Python
 - 📫 How to reach me ... jesunahmed692@gmail.com